RobertoZanolli/ML_DataMining-25-26/theory/machine-learning-classification.md

 Our decisions are driven by predictions → **bad predictions imply a cost**.

 **Examples:**
-- Granting a loan to a bad payer costs more than denying a loan to a good payer
+- granting a loan to a bad payer costs more than denying a loan to a good payer
-- A false "oil spill" alarm is less expensive than an undetected spill
+- a false "oil spill" alarm is less expensive than an undetected spill
-- A wrong "fault prediction" in an industrial plant is generally less expensive than an unexpected fault
+- a wrong "fault prediction" in an industrial plant is generally less expensive than an unexpected fault
-- In direct marketing, sending advertisement without redemption is less harmful than ignoring a promising customer
+- in direct marketing, sending advertisement without redemption is less harmful than ignoring a promising customer

 ### Cost sensitive learning

-**Goal:** Weight the errors to account for different costs of misclassification.
+**Goal:** weight the errors to account for different costs of misclassification.

-**Alternative 1: Alter class proportions**
+**Alternative 1: alter class proportions**
-- Duplicate examples for which the classification error cost is higher
+- duplicate examples for which the classification error cost is higher
-- The classifier becomes more able to classify the costly classes correctly
+- the classifier becomes more able to classify the costly classes correctly
-- Also useful when classes are **imbalanced** (frequencies of class labels in $X$ are not equal)
+- also useful when classes are **imbalanced** (frequencies of class labels in $X$ are not equal)

-**Alternative 2: Add weights to instances**
+**Alternative 2: add weights to instances**
-- Some learning schemes allow instance weighting
+- some learning schemes allow instance weighting
-- Example: `DecisionTreeClassifier` in scikit-learn has the `class_weight` hyperparameter:
+- example: `DecisionTreeClassifier` in scikit-learn has the `class_weight` hyperparameter:
-  - Define a dictionary with one key per class specifying the relative weight
+  - define a dictionary with one key per class specifying the relative weight
-  - The `'balanced'` option balances classes automatically
+  - the `'balanced'` option balances classes automatically

 ```python
 from sklearn.tree import DecisionTreeClassifier